 3. Re-create your revision environment

 When we learn information, we do not do this in a vacuum, and your memories become associated with the environment in which information is being learnt.
 Since those two things are linked, re-creating elements of your revision environment can act as a cue for the revised information.
 For example, if you always eat mints when revising, take some mints into the exam.

-If you need a space to study, you can view what is open on our campuses on our website.
-Remember, if you're feeling overwhelmed or anxious, you can always contact the Student Wellbeing team by email or attending a virtual student drop-in session.
+If you need a space to study, you can view the building opening times on campus webpage.
+Remember, if you're feeling overwhelmed or anxious, you can always contact the Student Wellbeing team or the Achieve@BU team.